iQIYI Inc. (IQ) Shares Up Despite Recent Market Volatility

-iQIYI Inc. (NASDAQ: IQ)’s stock price has increased by 2.75 compared to its previous closing price of 6.92.
-However, the company has seen a -1.11% decrease in its stock price over the last five trading sessions.
+iQIYI Inc. (NASDAQ: IQ)’s stock price has increased by 2.46 compared to its previous closing price of 6.92.
+Nevertheless, the company has seen a -0.28% plunge in its stock price over the last five trading sessions.
 The Wall Street Journal reported on 03/28/21 that Ex-Tiger Asia Founder Triggers $30 Billion in Large Stocks Sales

 Is It Worth Investing in iQIYI Inc. (NASDAQ: IQ) Right Now?

-, and the 36-month beta value for IQ is at 0.52.
-Analysts have varying views on the stock, with 15 analysts rating it as a “buy,” 4 rating it as “overweight,” 8 as “hold,” and 2 as “sell.”
+Additionally, the 36-month beta value for IQ is 0.52.
+There are mixed opinions on the stock, with 15 analysts rating it as a “buy,” 4 rating it as “overweight,” 8 rating it as “hold,” and 2 rating it as “sell.”

 Sponsored